carbon-language/carbon-lang/lldb/docs/use/tutorial.rst

 Breakpoint Names
 ----------------

-Breakpoints carry two orthognal sets of information: one specifies where to set the breakpoint, and the other how to react when the breakpoint is hit.
+Breakpoints carry two orthogonal sets of information: one specifies where to set the breakpoint, and the other how to react when the breakpoint is hit.
 The latter set of information (e.g. commands, conditions, hit-count, auto-continue...) we call breakpoint options.

 It is fairly common to want to apply one set of options to a number of breakpoints.
 For instance, you might want to check that self == nil and if it is, print a backtrace and continue, on a number of methods.
 One convenient way to do that would be to make all the breakpoints, then configure the options with: